composer/composer/doc/04-schema.md

   the generated Composer autoloader.
 When null a random one will be generated.
 * **optimize-autoloader** Defaults to `false`.
 Always optimize when dumping the autoloader.
+* **classmap-authoritative:** Defaults to `false`.
+If true, the composer autoloader will not scan the filesystem for classes that are not found in the class map.
+Implies 'optimize-autoloader'.
 * **github-domains:** Defaults to `["github.com"]`.
 A list of domains to use in github mode.
 This is used for GitHub Enterprise setups.
 * **github-expose-hostname:** Defaults to `true`.
 If set to false, the OAuth